-Divorce in couples over 45 years old is on the rise.
+Divorce among people over 45 years old is on the rise.
 Among U.S. adults ages 50 and older, the divorce rate has roughly doubled since the 1990s.
 As the increase mounts, so does the terminology used to describe divorce during this stage of life.
 Phrases including “gray divorce, silver splitters, diamond divorcees, and empty-nester divorce” are all associated with couples who decide to part ways later in life.

 Divorce is always a difficult life event, but when it happens to you after age 45, the repercussions can be much more significant.
 If you find yourself in this situation, it’s important to consider the unique challenges involved in your divorce and prepare yourself for the future by contacting an experienced divorce lawyer.

 Top Reasons for Empty Nester Divorce

 Divorcing after 45 presents unique challenges that younger couples may not have to deal with and things like qualified domestic relations orders become more important as there is less time to accumulate retirement funds as we get older.
 Many of these issues center around finance, specifically assets and debts, such as: